KarthikGanesan88/stonne/README.md

 1. Removed `pytorch-frontend` folder and moved just the 2 modified files `SimulatedConv.py` and `SimulatedLinear.py` into a new folder `pytorch_stonne`.
 2. Modified the paths in all files to work with current directory structure.
+3. Wrote a small function to automatically replace regular `conv2d` and `linear` layers with simulated ones with matching sizes.
+If you want to run the network in PyTorch to get accuracy, you can quickly copy the network, replace layers and also run it via stonne.